-All Salesforce1 customization options are available from the Setup menu, which you access from the upper-right corner of any Salesforce page.
+All Salesforce1 customization options are available from the Setup menu.
 For your convenience, you can access many Salesforce1 settings pages more quickly from the Salesforce1 Quick Start setup page.
 In Salesforce Classic, from Setup, click Salesforce1 Quick Start (near the top of the Setup menu).
 In Lightning Experience, from Setup, enter Salesforce1 Quick Start in the Quick Find box, then select Salesforce1 Quick Start.

 - Unlock Salesforce1 with the Salesforce1 Wizard

 - Define Which Users Can Use Salesforce1

 - Enable or Disable Notifications

-- Salesforce1 Mobile App Offline Access
+- Work Offline with the Salesforce1 Mobile App

-- Customize the Salesforce1 Navigation Menu
+- Customize the Salesforce1

+Navigation Menu